WDI-SEA/notes/16-react/intro-react/setup.md

 > Note: If you ever need to stop the server, you can hit `ctrl-c` in the terminal window.

 You'll notice the web page for our app automatically refreshes every time we save a file in the directory.
-This is an awesome feature of `create-react-app`
+This is an awesome feature of `create-react-app`!

 You can look in the directory and see the structure that `create-react-app` provides for us.
 It looks like this: